Impact films and REF2029

 Common produces and co-produces films that respond to the needs of academics and academic institutions.
 In the UK, this means recognising the value of film in terms of the Research Excellence Framework (REF).

-Crucially, the criteria set out in REF2029 states that a film production can contribute to up to 80% of the Framework’s assessed elements.
+Crucially, the criteria set out in REF2029 indicates that a film production can contribute to up to 80% of the Framework’s assessed elements.

 This includes ‘Contribution to Knowledge and Understanding’ (55% of the overall scoring) and ‘Engagement and Impact’ (25%) (REF2029 Overview, para 4.1.1).

-As practicing researchers, we can help you create impactful outputs and create evidence of your research’s impact.
+As practising researchers, we can help you create impactful outputs and create evidence of your research’s impact.

 • Film can be an excellent medium with which to conduct and publish research.
 Even if you wouldn’t ordinarily engage with film production, collaborating with us to produce a film can open up new dimensions to your research.